Effective Email Marketing Strategies and Tips for Successful Campaigns

 When developing an email marketing strategy from scratch, it’s hard to get exact numbers from the get-go, so it’s OK for the first goals to be approximate.
 Adjust them during the implementation and testing.
 The vector is what matters.

-Once you have your goals and metrics defined, you need something to start with — actual ideas for templates, copies, email sequences, etc. The most effective method is to perform a competitive analysis: just subscribe to some of your competitors and analyze their email marketing activities.
-Create a document and make notes of what types of emails they send, when and how often, what content they use, how they build their lists, etc.
+Once you have your goals and metrics defined, you’ll need something to start with — actual ideas for templates, copies, email sequences, etc. The most effective method is to perform a competitive analysis: just subscribe to some of your competitors’ newsletters and analyze their email marketing activities.
+Create a document or a spreadsheet and make notes of what types of emails each of them sends, when and how often, what content they use, how they build their lists, etc.

 • Examples of headlines, descriptions and CTAs